What Is a Wireless Panic Button and How Does It Work?

 How Do Panic Buttons Work?

 A panic button works by sending an instant alarm straight to management or security personnel the moment the alert button is triggered.
-This emergency alert is sent over a Bluetooth or wi-fi network.
-It provides security with accurate, real-time information on the staff member’s whereabouts and ensures employees are able to summon help fast.
+The process is simple:

 In What Situations Can a Panic Button Help?